My name is Małgorzata Żak, I am a medical doctor, practitioner, consultant pediatrician and the author of this page.

 I’ve gained my professional experience working in clinics, hospitals, as well as public and private healthcare facilities, alongside the best professionals in the field of widely defined medicine, with a particular emphasis on pediatrics.
 However, “the biggest” practical experience for me was taking care of my own child.
 I’ve worked at a hospital, as a Deputy Chief of the Children’s Ward.
 Currently, I work “in the front line” at a Private Healthcare Facility.

 I treat various pediatric diseases, but I am particularly interested in issues related to Lyme disease (borreliosis) and other tick-borne conditions and their treatment with ILADS methods.
 I also specialize in treating and diagnosing of the hormonal and metabolic disorders caused by Lyme disease.
+In my practice, I successfully use herbal medicine.

 Privately, I am an undaunted optimist, I love reading books and being physically active.
 The sphere of my interests is mainly focused on pediatrics, but, in addition to that, I’m also an art lover.